deepanshs/mrinversion/docs/getting_started.rst

 where :math:`\theta=\pi\eta/4`.

-In `Mrinversion`, the range and domain space dimensions are defined using the `Dimension <https://csdmpy.readthedocs.io/en/latest/api/Dimensions.html>`_ objects from the `csdmpy <https://csdmpy.readthedocs.io/en/latest/>`_ package.
+In ``mrinversion``, the range and domain space dimensions are defined using the `Dimension <https://csdmpy.readthedocs.io/en/latest/api/Dimensions.html>`_ objects from the `csdmpy <https://csdmpy.readthedocs.io/en/latest/>`_ package.
 For nuclear shielding tensor line-shape kernel, we refer the range space